xPDK_BB

 Note - adding xsection's here that include GDS layer mapportgs is ok for the XML, but you risk that the software that only uses the technology file does not use all data.

-Type pdaXsection documentation: Define xsection/mcs/cad/design layers with optical related properties.
+Type pdaXsection documentation: properties.

 Design layers which map via gridding onto GDS/Oasis/OpenAccess layers. xsection's provide for "optical" logic like default width, bend radius, coupling length and so on.